logto-io/connectors/packages/connector-aws-ses/README.md

 ### Test the `Amazon SES` connector

-You can type in an email address and click on "Send" to see whether the settings can work before "Save and Done".
+You can type in an email address and click on "Send" to see whether the settings work before "Save and Done".

 That's it.
 Don't forget to [Enable connector in sign-in experience](https://docs.logto.io/docs/tutorials/get-started/enable-passcode-sign-in/#enable-connector-in-sign-in-experience).